 - Large chunks of time are spent on physical activity

 - Non-fitness related activities fall away and the person solely focuses on exercise as a hobby

 If a loved one exhibits traits of exercise addiction, it is important to find a way to bring up the topic without seeming harsh, judgmental or condemning of the behavior.
 Generally speaking it is best to approach the individual with concerns about the time, effort and energy being spent on exercising too much and the harm it may be causing to personal relationships as a result.
 Then, seek to offer guidance in finding help for any issues that arise.

-Lead Recovery Center supports young men during recovery.
-We have years of experience supporting young men through established protocols and programs designed to help get you back on track.
+Lead Recovery Center supports young adults during recovery.
+We have years of experience supporting young adults through established protocols and programs designed to help get you back on track.
 If you’re ready to give up an addiction or have a loved one ready to quit, call us at (800) 380-0012.
 We’re ready to help.